 It’s essential to construct a sound return policy for your ecommerce business because it will help you build trust with your customers.
 They want the option, if necessary, to send items back; who can blame them?
 Sometimes purchases are just not a good fit.

 However, you don’t want to make your policy too flexible either, because you may be subject to the abuse of certain unsavory types (coined by some as “serial returners”).
 If you can find a good balance, your site will improve its sales totals and earn the reputation of being a safe place to shop online.
+Check here a detailed guide on how to write a return policy that your customers will love.

 Whether you believe it or not, letting customers leave reviews (both positive & negative ones) will boost the credibility of your company & product.
 According to a 2014 survey, 88% of respondents considered the reviews left by other customers before buying something online.